-A knee osteotomy can change bone alignment so that the mechanical axis passes though the center of the knee and weight is more evenly distributed.
-This can help avoid further joint degeneration.
+A knee osteotomy changes bone alignment so that the mechanical axis is centered and weight is more evenly distributed, helping to prevent further joint degeneration.

-Effective pain management after joint replacement can be achieved with a multi-pronged approach that includes peripheral nerve blocks and limits the use of narcotic painkillers, also called opioids.
+Effective pain management after joint replacement can help ease patient comfort, hasten recovery, and limit the use of narcotic painkillers, also called opioids.

 Knee replacement surgery recovery requires treating pain and swelling, using a walker or cane, setting goals for physical therapy goals and long-term health.

-Learn about the steps recommended by doctors to patients preparing for knee osteotomy surgery to ensure proper recovery and avoid complications.
+Steps recommended by doctors to patients preparing for knee osteotomy surgery help to ensure proper recovery and avoid complications.

-Although a double knee replacement procedure can decrease cost and recovery time, there is also and increased risk of complications that patients need to consider.
+Although a double knee replacement procedure can decrease cost and recovery time, there is also an increased risk of complications that patients need to consider.

-Although rare, 5% of Medicare patients 65 and older experience risks and complications from total knee replacement (total knee arthroplasty) involving anesthesia, infection, and allergic reactions to the prostheses.
+5% of Medicare patients 65 and older experience complications from total knee replacement, relating to anesthesia, infection, and allergic reactions to prostheses.